Software I use

 PDF viewers

-I use a PDF viewer named Evince to search in PDFs because it provides a clickable list of search results, a feature that's missing in zathura and most PDF viewers.
-I don't use Evince for reading because it needs GVfs to remember the last viewed page of each PDF, and unfortunately, GVfs runs multiple background processes.
+I use a PDF viewer named Evince to search in PDFs because it provides a clickable list of search results, a great feature that's missing in zathura and most PDF viewers I've used.
+I don't use Evince for reading because it needs GVfs to remember the last viewed page of each PDF, and unfortunately, GVfs requires multiple daemons.

 I wanted to use an Emacs-based PDF viewer named pdf-tools because I love using Emacs, but memory usage was far too high (e.g., 2GB).